Shimizu-Technology/hafaloha_frontend/README.md

 Hafaloha frontend provides user interfaces for:

 1. **Online Ordering** - Browse menus, customize items, place orders, and process payments
+2. **Merchandise Shopping** - Browse merchandise collections, view item details, and add to cart
-2. **Reservations** - Book tables, view availability, and manage reservations
+3. **Reservations** - Book tables, view availability, and manage reservations
-3. **Admin Dashboard** - Manage menus, track orders, configure restaurant settings, process payments, and view analytics
+4. **Admin Dashboard** - Manage menus, merchandise, track orders, configure restaurant settings, process payments, and view analytics

 The frontend is built with **React.js** with **TypeScript**, styled with **Tailwind CSS**, and uses **Zustand** for state management.
 It communicates with the Hafaloha API backend through a RESTful interface.